 This screen has a compass rose that not only shows your direction of travel, but also the direction to a recalled waypoint.
-To get to the Navigation Page: Press PAGES $| \rightarrow$ or \leftarrow to NAVIGATION | EXIT.
+To get to the Navigation Page press $PAGES | \leftarrow \rightarrow$ to NAVIGATION | EXIT.

-The navigation screen looks like the one below when you're not navigating to a waypoint or following a route or trail.
+The navigation screen looks like the one below when you are not navigating to a waypoint or following a route or trail.
 Your position is shown by an arrow in the center of the screen.
-Your trail history, or path you've just taken, is depicted by the line extending from the arrow.
-The arrow pointing down at the top of the compass rose indicates the current track (direction of travel) you are taking.
+Your trail history is illustrated by the line extending from the arrow.
+The arrow pointing down at the top of the compass rose indicates the current direction of travel (track).